jandreu/oamperece-sci/README.md

 bash Miniforge3-Linux-aarch64.sh
 ```

 after running this command it would ask several questions.
 My response to all of them was 'yes'.
-Then after this Miniforge is installed but it won't be active until you re-initiate your terminal.
-For that you have to close your ssh connection and re-initiate a new connection.
-After you have done this, now your shell will appear with a name before the user and machine name such (you don't have to type anything):
+It takes just a few seconds and Miniforge is installed but it won't be active until you re-initiate your terminal.
+For that, you have to close your current ssh connection and re-initiate a new connection.
+After you have done this, now your shell will appear with a name before your shell (user@machine name) such (you don't have to type anything here):

 ```
 (base) [opc@ampere-dev ~]$
 ```